+Major: HED

-Major: HED Degree Awarded: MA Unit: GE Program Webpage: http://louisville.edu/education/degrees/ma-hed.html/
+Program Webpage: http://louisville.edu/education/degrees/ma-he.html/

 This program is designed for students who wish to qualify for college administrative positions.
 It does not qualify graduates for Kentucky administration certification.
 This degree is also available for distance education through on-line instruction.